1. Our Profile

 - The font chosen for the logotype is a modern san serif typeface which speaks of the wholesome and fresh outlook of life that youth of today can aspire to live.

 - The colour Green in the logo symbolises change and growth.
 The colour Blue reflects the idealism and a positive view of life.
 And the colour Grey symbolises the mastery of balance and self control; developing attitudes of the young to grow into responsible persons, within the family and the larger community.

 HopeHouse Ltd has been incorporated on 11 May 2010 as a company limited by liability.
 This is to ensure the rigour of any registered company governed by the Companies Act.
 Hence, HopeHouse Ltd is subject to adhere to Companies Act and the requirements as set up by Accounting and Corporate Regulatory Authority (ACRA).
 HopeHouse is a Registered Charity and an approved Institution of a Public Character (IPC No. 000728).
 HopeHouse is a social mission initiative of the LaSalle Brothers of Singapore.

-HH is open to youths at risk, aged 16 and above, regardless of racial and religious backgrounds.
+HH is open to youths at risk, aged 14 to 21, regardless of racial and religious backgrounds.